heybereket/oasis/README.md

 ## ⌛ Status
 - [x] Early Development: Started building the project, almost ready to ship!
-- [ ] Development: Movement/re-write using NextJS/TailwindCSS
+- [x] Development: Movement/re-write using NextJS/TailwindCSS
+- [ ] Migration Completion: Finished the migration!
-- [ ] Early Release: Soft Launch on Twitter + GitHub (mostly trying to fix and solve bugs)
+- [ ] Alpha/Beta Testing (mostly trying to fix and solve bugs)
+- [ ] Early Release: Soft Launch on Twitter
 - [ ] Official Launch

-## 🗺️ Roadmap
-We like to think long term ― check out our <a href="https://github.com/heybereket/oasis/projects/1">project board<a/> on GitHub.
-You can always check here if you're running out of ideas, don't know what to work on, or just want to have a sneak peek on what we're working on behind the scenes :)

 ## 📄 License
 Oasis is open-source and is under the <a href="https://github.com/heybereket/oasis/blob/main/LICENSE">MIT License</a>.

-## 💬 Get in touch
-Feel free to reach out via <a href="https://github.com/heybereket/oasis/discussions">GitHub Discussions</a> or contact the lead developer on Twitter <a href="https://twitter.com/heybereket">@heybereket<a/>.

 ## ✨ Contributors
 Thanks you for contributing and making Oasis 1% better! ([emoji key](https://allcontributors.org/docs/en/emoji-key)):